Japanese phrases | Most common phrases for everyday life

 If you have problems with your Japanese, it is good to know which languages are still spoken:

-Do you speak English? 英語を話せますか? [e̞ːɡo̞ o̞ ha̠na̠se̞ma̠sɯ̥ ka̠]
+Do you speak English? in Japanese 英語を話せますか? [e̞ːɡo̞ o̞ ha̠na̠se̞ma̠sɯ̥ ka̠]

 Yes, I speak English. はい、英語を話せます。 [ha̠i̯ | e̞ːɡo̞ o̞ ha̠na̠se̞ma̠sɯ̥]